“She is undoubtedly silk material who applies the same commitment and rigour to every case, irrespective of the relative complexity or value.”

 ‘Phenomenally knowledgeable, very articulate and quick-thinking.’
 The Legal 500 2017

 Judith’s practice includes employer’s liability and public liability – for example, accidents at work, occupier’s liability, disease and work-related upper limb disorder, stress at work and catastrophic injury.
 She is very experienced in cases involving complex legal issues and substantial technical medical evidence.
+She has special expertise in complex duty of care arguments and is experienced and knowledgeable in claims involving the Human Rights Act.

 Judith regularly conducts high-value Multi-Track litigation, acting for claimant and defendant.
 She has considerable experience in group litigation, including costs issues.
 She also undertakes health and safety prosecutions, and CRU appeals.
 She has acted with QCs in chambers on several very high-value cases, again for both claimant and defendant.
 She deals very regularly with costs issues arising out of personal injury litigation, and has a considerable specialist costs practice.
 She is experienced in cases where fundamental dishonesty or exaggeration are suspected and in difficult issues under the QOCS regime.
-She is on the Executive Committee of the Personal Injury Bar Association and has been an editor of Cordery on Solicitors.
+She is on the Executive Committee of the Personal Injury Bar Association and has been an editor of Cordery on Solicitors

 Judith is experienced in solicitors’ negligence claims, particularly those arising out of personal injury and clinical negligence claims, and out of costs and funding issues.
 She has acted for both claimants and defendants.

-Judith has considerable experience in cases where fraud or dishonest exaggeration is suspected or alleged, including applications to introduce, or oppose the introduction of, surveillance evidence.
+Judith has considerable experience in cases where fraud or dishonest exaggeration is suspected or alleged, including applications to introduce, or oppose the introduction of, surveillance evidence

 Judith continues to be recommended for Costs Litigation and Personal Injury by Chambers & Partners and for Costs Litigation and Personal Injury by the Legal 500.